njoubert/SplineNav-0.1/README.md

 You will also need to make some minor changes elsewhere in the ArduCopter 3.0 code:

-1. Add a SplineNav #include and create a SplineNav object in UserCode.pde:
+-Add a SplineNav #include and create a SplineNav object in UserCode.pde:

     #include "SplineNav.h"
     SplineNav spline_nav;

-2. Remove the // comment from this line in APM_Config.h:
+-Remove the // comment from this line in APM_Config.h:

     #define USERHOOK_VARIABLES "UserVariables.h"

-3. Since there's no SPLINE mode defined in ArduCopter, for now just for testing purposes you can commandeer CIRCLE mode instead.
+-Since there's no SPLINE mode defined in ArduCopter, for now just for testing purposes you can commandeer CIRCLE mode instead.
 Change navigation.pde as follows:

 In function set_nav_mode change the NAV_CIRCLE case: